Quorn Faced Backlash Over Its New Unicorn Vegan Nuggets, Here's Why

 The two both feature similarly stylized animation aesthetics, leading social media users to question if Picking had worked with Quorn to create the advert.

-When it transpired that he hadn’t been involved in the project but was aware of the work, Picking replied to a Quorn tweet promoting the new nuggets, asking, in a now-deleted Tweet: “Hi.
+When it transpired that he hadn’t been involved in the project but was aware of the work, Picking replied to a Tweet from Quorn promoting the new nuggets.
+In a now-deleted Tweet, he wrote: “Hi.
 Who do I contact about the blatant ripping off of my copyrighted work this time?”

 Ponderosa, the Leeds-based creative agency in charge of the project, did not appear to immediately respond to Picking’s calls for acknowledgment.